 A BPAS healthcare professional will give you the abortion pill mifepristone to swallow in the clinic.

-For pregnancies up to 9 weeks' gestation, you may take the second medication, misoprostol, at the same time.
-If you are over 9 weeks or you prefer to wait, you will leave the clinic and return anytime from 1-3 days later.
+For pregnancies under 9 weeks' gestation, you may take the second medication (misoprostol), at the same time.
+If you are 9 weeks or over, or you prefer to wait, you will leave the clinic and return anytime from 1-3 days later.
 Your healthcare professional will discuss the options with you.

 Most women can carry on their usual lives at home or work after taking mifepristone, but may have some bleeding and period-like pains.